phoenixwong/vue-timepicker/README.md

 })
 ```

-Step 3: Then, you can introduce the `vue-timepicker` tag anywhere you like in your component's template
+**Step 3**: Then, you can introduce the `vue-timepicker` tag anywhere you like in your component's template

 ```html
 <vue-timepicker></vue-timepicker>